-- (a) the harm that might result from such unauthorised or unlawful processing or accidental loss, destruction or damage as are mentioned in the seventh principle, and - (b) the nature of the data to be protected." - 9.
-Having considered the terms of the earlier undertaking and the information provided by the data controller in relation to this case, the Commissioner is satisfied that the data controller has contravened the Seventh Data Protection Principle in that it failed to take appropriate measures to ensure the security of its data.
+(a) the harm that might result from such unauthorised or unlawful processing or accidental loss, destruction or damage as are mentioned in the seventh principle, and

+(b) the nature of the data to be protected".

-- 10. The Commissioner considered, as he is required to do under section 40(2) of the Act when deciding whether to serve an Enforcement Notice, whether any contravention has caused or is likely to cause any person damage or distress.
+- 8. In light of the report and recommendations referred to in paragraph 5 above, the Commissioner is satisfied that the data controller has contravened the Seventh Data Protection Principle in that it failed to take appropriate measures to ensure the security of its data. - 9.
+The Commissioner considered, as he is required to do under Section 40(2) of the Act when deciding whether to serve an Enforcement Notice, whether any contravention has caused or is likely to cause any person damage or distress.
 The Commissioner took the view that the likelihood of distress is self-evident.
-The legal case in relation to which the emails were sent involved child protection and contained sensitive personal data relating to a vulnerable child and members of his/her family.
-While there is no evidence that damage has been caused there was a significant risk that it could have been. - 11.
-The Commissioner has further taken account of the effect of the incorporation in English law of the European Convention on Human Rights ('ECHR'), by virtue of the Human Rights Act 1998, in deciding whether or not to serve an Enforcement Notice.
-In particular, the Commissioner is mindful of the provisions of Article 8 of the ECHR in that the individuals whose sensitive personal data was included in the emails have the right to respect for private and family life, home and correspondence.
+The individuals whose sensitive personal data has been stolen are likely to have suffered worry and anxiety on account of the risk that their data will come into the possession of unauthorised individuals.
+Whilst there is no evidence that damage has been caused there was a significant risk that it could have been.

+10. The Commissioner has further taken account of the effect of the incorporation in English law of the European Convention on Human Rights ("ECHR"), by virtue of the Human Rights Act 1998, in deciding whether or not to serve an Enforcement Notice.
+In particular, the Commissioner is mindful of the provisions of Article 8 of the ECHR in that the individuals whose sensitive personal data were held on the stolen laptop computers all have the right to respect for private and family life, home and correspondence.

-In view of the matters referred to above the Commissioner hereby gives notice that, in exercise of his powers under section 40 of the Act, he requires that the data controller shall:
+In view of the matters referred to above the Commissioner hereby gives notice that, in exercise of his powers under section 40 of the Act, he requires that the data controller shall within 35 days of the date of this Notice ensure that no personal data is shared with any other data controller as part of a collaborative project unless: